CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/01_setting_up.md

 ## Displaying the weather at the user's location
 Once again, it's time to crank the complexity up a notch.
-Our mission is to build a Weather App that will display various weather information for the user's location.
+Our mission this time is to build a Weather App that will display various weather information for the user's location - as well as the location itself.

 In the previous challenge, you used data from an API to display a list of employees.
 In this challenge, we'll follow the same concept of receiving data from an external API - but this time, we'll be using 2 APIs that both features dynamic `query params` based on the user's location.